 We will now take a closer look at some of these relations.

-The potential shapes and functions of proteins are virtually infinite.
+The potential functional shapes of proteins are virtually infinite.
 So a major question in evolutionary studies has been, “How, amid this vast landscape of possibility, can more or less random mutations in DNA lead, in any reasonable amount of time, to the particular proteins useful for an organism’s current adaptive needs?”
 This question has been a flashpoint for debate between intelligent design advocates and conventional biologists.
 The debate is, to say the least, perplexing.
 That’s because the foundational assumption on both sides — that natural biological processes are inherently non-directive — is so dreadfully wrong.

 The relevant fact is that nothing in an organism escapes being caught up in meaningful and directive processes.
 There is simply no available context for talk of “random” mutations.
 The processes of DNA maintenance, replication, damage repair, and mutational change are among the most fully characterized and the most intricately purposive and directive activities we have so far explored at the molecular level.
 DNA damage repair and the closely related incorporation of mutational change are, perhaps, orders of magnitude more complex than the spliceosomal activity we looked at in Chapter 8 (“The Mystery of an Unexpected Coherence”).
 It takes place in the same fluid environment as RNA splicing.
-And there is the same play of organizing ideas and ideal reasons for what goes on — reasons of a sort that cannot be derived from concepts of physical lawfulness.
+And there is the same play of organizing ideas and ideal reasons for what goes on — living reasons of a sort that cannot be derived from concepts of physical lawfulness.

 At this point — without ever addressing the decisive problem of the rational coherence of molecular activity in the cell — evolutionary theorists are quick to tell us that, although genetic mutations are in general nonrandom, they are nevertheless crucially random in one regard: